 20. What is Centrilobular emphysema?

-Centrilobular emphysema is the most common type of emphysema.
+Centrilobular is the most common type.
 Its form begins at the respiratory bronchioles and spread peripherally and involves the upper half of the lungs.

 Changes include permanent enlargement and destruction of the air spaces distal to the terminal bronchioles, destruction of pulmonary capillaries, weakening of the distal airways primarily the respiratory bronchioles and air trapping and hyperinflation